yiisoft/yii2/framework/UPGRADE.md

   instance is available via `yii\captcha\CaptchaAction::$driver` field.
 All image settings now should be passed to the driver fields instead of action.
 Automatic detection of the rendering driver is no longer supported.
 * `yii\captcha\Captcha::checkRequirements()` method has been removed.
+* All cache related classes interface has been changed according to PSR-16 "Simple Cache" specification.
+Make sure you change your invocations for the cache methods accordingly.
+The most notable changes affects methods `get()` and `getMultiple()` as they now accept `$default` argument, which value will be returned in case there is no value in the cache.
+This makes the default return value to be `null` instead of `false`.
+* Particular cache implementation should now be configured as `yii\caching\Cache::$handler` property instead of the component itself.
+Properties `$defaultTtl`, `$serializer` and `$keyPrefix` has been moved to cache handler and should be configured there.
+Creating your own cache implementation you should implement `\Psr\SimpleCache\CacheInterface` or extend `yii\caching\SimpleCache` abstract class.
+Use `yii\caching\CacheInterface` only if you wish to replace `yii\caching\Cache` component providing your own solution for cache dependency handling.
+* Console command used to clear cache now calls related actions "clear" instead of "flush".

 Upgrade from Yii 2.0.12
 -----------------------